oneeve8/kobble-data/content/problems.md

 ### Folder problems
-Created a folder and tried to move items into it Couldn’t drag and drop items into it
+Created a folder and tried to move items into it
+Could not drag and drop items into it
 So tried cut and paste
-Strange things happened such as duplicate files created Expanding and contracting caused extra copies to appear or disappear Tried to delete extra copies and wrong files got deleted Tried to copy and paste instead and that didn’t work either
+Strange things happened such as duplicate files created Expanding and contracting caused extra copies to appear or disappear Tried to delete extra copies and wrong files got deleted Tried to copy and paste instead and that did not work either